dashluu/parser/README.md

 * **OpCompat**: the base class for operator compatibilities.
 * **BinOpCompat**: a class inherited from `OpCompat` that determines binary operator compatibilities.
 * **UnOpCompat**: a class inherited from `OpCompat` that determines unary operator compatibilities.

+## Other projects

+* An IR code generator [microIR](https://github.com/dashluu/microIR)
+* A demo web app that combines that parser with the IR generator [langtools](https://github.com/dashluu/langtools)